Jason and Bonnie Devine's living room window is the latest casualty of white supremacy in Calgary. Photo via Anti-Racist Canada

 In the aftermath of the 2010 home invasion, the couple nearly lost their four children after they sent them to stay temporarily with Jason's mother.
 “We didn't want them to see all the blood spattered all over the walls and stuff,” he said.

-In the face of ongoing attacks on people of colour, queer people, Muslims and other minorities, all Jason and Bonnie have done is put up posters, distribute leaflets and organise anti-racist protests.
+In the face of ongoing attacks on people of color, queer people, Muslims, and other minorities, all Jason and Bonnie have done is put up posters, distribute leaflets, and organize protests.

 “We haven't broken the law in anything, whatsoever,” Jason said.